kyang5/coursedescriptions/source/bsmsprograms.rst

 The academic prerequisites to be considered for admission to the BS/MS programs in the Computer Science Department are as follows:

+-   Apply *before the start of your senior (final undergrad) year*.
+CAS requires this to be clear how to handle your advising for your final undergrad year.
 -   Successful completion of a total of at least 15 credits of major COMP courses, including :doc:`comp271`
     (even if :doc:`comp271` is only an elective in the major) and including